<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=625515243212164&amp;ev=PageView&amp;noscript=1">

 • Tumors

-• Fractures
+• Fractures or trauma

 • Thickening of a ligament in your neck called ossification of the posterior longitudinal ligament (OPLL)

-The appearance of spinal cord compression on an imaging study such as an MRI isn’t necessarily an indication that you need surgery.
+The appearance of spinal cord compression on an imaging study such as an MRI isn't necessarily an indication that you need surgery.
+Some people with spinal cord compression may be asymptomatic.
 Your doctor will also look for signs of myelopathy, the term used to describe an injury to your spinal cord.
-If your symptoms are mild, or if you don’t have any at all, you may be treated conservatively with things such as medications and physical therapy and continue to be observed by your doctor for any changes.

 However, if more serious symptoms of cervical (neck) myelopathy are present, your doctor may suggest surgery to avoid long-lasting damage to your spinal cord.
 Myelopathy can affect your ability to function normally.
 Things to watch for include:

-• Pain, stiffness, or numbness in your extremities
+• Numbness or weakness in the extremities

-• Problems with using your hands
+• Problems with using your hands and hand-eye coordination

 • Difficulty with balance and walking